Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting Szatyor Bár| ©My Map of Budapest

 Like the Dürer Kert, the Szatyor is not located in the Jewish quarter but on an elegant avenue of the capital: Bartók Béla.
 This residential street is home to bookstores, art galleries (Faur Zsófi, Gross Arnold, etc.), cafés (Addicted2Caffeine, Hadik, etc.) and some of the capital's best restaurants.
-Szatyor is located at Civic 36 and is one of the few ruin bars on this side of the Danube.
+Szatyor is one of the few ruin bars this side of the Danube.

-Unlike the other bars on the list, it is not much frequented by tourists who prefer downtown establishments.
-Its decoration has an unkempt touch although it does not reach the extremes of Szimpla Kert.
+Unlike the other bars on the list, it is not much frequented by tourists who favor downtown establishments.
+Its decoration has an unkempt touch, although it does not reach the extremes of Szimpla Kert.
 To get here from the old town, you can take the streetcar from Deák Ferenc square (lines 47 and 49) and get off at the Gárdonyi tér stop.

-• Opening hours: Szatyor Bár is open daily from 12:00 to midnight.
+• Opening hours: Szatyor Bár is open daily from noon to midnight.